digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 cp.setCanvas(id)
 ```

+:::info

-The reasoning for this is to avoid loading states.
-When you render an image, there is a cascade of time where we are loading, manifest, annotation lists, image service, time tiles etc. This gives a way for an end user to handle the loading, and then render the thing - or just pass an ID and wait, with default loading UI.
+The reasoning for pattern is to avoid loading states.
+When you render an image, there can be a cascade of loading: manifest, annotation lists, image service, tiles etc.

-This doesn't mean you can't pass in memory objects to Canvas Panel - but you should pass them via the vault.
-That ensures they are normalised and tracked.
+This doesn't mean you can't pass in=memory objects to Canvas Panel - but you should pass them via the Vault.
+That ensures they are normalised and _tracked_.

 ```js
 vault.load('id', { ..json });